elwinar/rambler/README.md

 Sections are delimited by SQL comments sufixed by the rambler marker (white-spaces sensitive).
 While applying a migration, rambler will execute each `up` section in order, and while reversing it it will execute each `down` section in reverse order.

-Migrations filename must be of the form `version_comment.sql`, version being an integer value, and comment an underscored string.
+Migrations are executed in alphabetical order, thus a versionning scheme of the form `version_description.sql` is highly recommended, version being an integer value, and description an underscored string.
 Examples:

 * `201409272258_Added_table_foo.sql`
 * `01_First_migration.sql`